 Type 2 diabetes is a serious disease, and following your diabetes treatment plan takes round-the-clock commitment.
 But your efforts are worthwhile because following your treatment plan can reduce your risk of complications.

-Or, you can visit the American Diabetes Association to check out local activities and support groups for people with type 2 diabetes.
+Or, you can visit the American Diabetes Association website to check out local activities and support groups for people with type 2 diabetes.
 The American Diabetes Association also offers online information and online forums where you can chat with others who have diabetes.
-The phone number is 800-DIABETES (800-342-2383).
+You can also call the organization at 800-DIABETES (800-342-2383).

 Preparing for your appointment